Updated February 2022

 The freedom of the open road and the ability to take a second home along with you, towed behind your car, has long appealed to many generations of caravanners.

 Over time, however, there has been a marked improvement in the facilities and amenities on offer wherever you choose to pitch your tourer.
 Well-equipped, comfortable and clean washrooms, electrical and water supply hook-ups, individual drainage points and other onsite facilities grant an especially warn welcome for visitors.

 This allows anyone with a touring caravan a far wider range of choice when it comes to choosing a campsite – some of which may be more suitable for certain purposes than others.

-These days, for instance, caravan sites for adults only – those above a certain age and unaccompanied by children – may be found all around the UK and in Europe too.
+These days, for instance, caravan sites for adults only – those above a certain age and unaccompanied by children – may be found all around the UK.

 This brief guide suggests why adults only caravan sites might appeal to you and takes a look at just some of those sites on offer, their location and their facilities – you might also want to add to this list any others you have found for yourself.

 Why adults only caravan sites

 Adults only caravan sites typically place a restriction on the ages of those who may be accommodated.
 This might be designed to restrict use of the site to those beyond their teenage years and those caravanners travelling without children.

 What is to be gained by restricting use of the site in this way?
 There are a number of advantages:

 - first and foremost, perhaps, is the overall atmosphere it is possible to create in the absence of children, youngsters and teenagers – an atmosphere that is generally more tranquil, peaceful and quiet;